Counseling and Psychiatric Services will be available by phone or telehealth only over fall break. Please call 303-492-2277 to get connected.

 - Interns participate in 4.5 hours of didactic seminars each week during the fall and spring semesters.
 Seminars focus on such professional issues as case consultation, collaborative practice, diversity and multiculturalism, ethics, group therapy practice, crisis care, trauma, job search and EPPP, and supervision and consultation.

-- Interns are also supervised on a weekly walk-in shift where they learn to manage walk-in crisis and emergency situations.
+- Interns are also supervised on a weekly screening shift where they learn to quickly asses incoming clients and manage crisis and emergency situations.
 Supervisory consultation and back-up are provided to interns at all times, and particularly while learning crisis management skills.

 All of the major activities interns participate in are geared toward promoting their professional development.
 Formal training and supervision activities comprise 25% of an intern’s weekly schedule.
 Service delivery hours are limited to no more than 65% of an intern's time.
 The training director, all primary supervisors, and all consulting staff have appropriate licenses and credentials.